domi92/ngx-touch-virtual-keyboard/projects/ngx-touch-virtual-keyboard/README.md

   - change position with style
 - Toggle button custom.
   - Create your own button and place where you prefer to toggle keyboard open close
+- Automatic close on input blur now is configurable

 ##### Changelog 16.0.0